 So I urge you to ask Jesus to initiate you into the empowering work of the Holy Spirit.
 He is eager to give you all you need to do what He is calling you to do.

-Pray for the baptism with the Holy Spirit!
+Pray to be baptized with the Holy Spirit!